KatherineWadhwani/Atlas-News/README.md

     Katherine Wadhwani

 # Purpose:
-    Atlas News is a scalable news app that showcases recent news articles, keeping users informed.
+    <p>Atlas News is a scalable news app that showcases recent news articles, keeping users informed.</p>

 # Usage:
-    To run Atlas News on your own device, run git clone https://github.com/KatherineWadhwani/Atlas-News.git to       clone the repository and `npm install` to install dependencies.
+   <p>To run Atlas News on your own device, run `git clone https://github.com/KatherineWadhwani/Atlas-News.git` to clone the repository and `npm install` to install dependencies.
 Now, you can run `npm start` and the app will load in development mode.
-Open http://localhost:3000 to view it in your browser.
+Open `http://localhost:3000` to view it in your browser. </p>

 # Features: